yuriscosta-zz/BookReview/README.md

 # BookReview
-A Ruby on Rails application made following this &lt;a href="https://www.youtube.com/watch?v=AMai9EZesXY"> tutorial </a>.
+A Ruby on Rails application made following this <a href="https://www.youtube.com/watch?v=AMai9EZesXY"> tutorial </a>.